 - Quit smoking

 Diabetics who combine good dental care with insulin control typically have a better chance of avoiding gum disease.
 As people with diabetes have a higher risk of tooth and gum problems it is important to look after your oral health and control your blood glucose levels to prevent gum disease.
+To maintain good oral health and prevent tooth decay, here are some proactive steps you can take:

 Please book a time to visit our friendly team at Habberfield Dental Practice today for further advice about how to keep your teeth and gums healthy.